-While there is only one Elevation Certificate (EC), yet it’s used to document three different construction phases.
-Which is why multiple Elevation Certificates may be required for a single project.
-Line "C1" of an EC denotes which phase that certificate represents.
+There is only one Elevation Certificate (EC) form; however, it may be used to document three phases of the construction process.
+Line "C1" of an EC, depicted below, denotes which phase that certificate represents.

 Building Under Construction

-- Once the first floor of a new building has been placed or older building elevated, this type of certificate is required to demonstrate the building is at the proper height, before construction is completed and thus considerably less expensive to correct should the building not be at the correct elevation.
+Once the first floor of a new building has been placed or an older building has been elevated, this type of certificate is utilized to demonstrate the building is at the proper height before construction is completed.